PoCInnovation/Workshops/software/16.Rust-Tetra/README.md

 You now have all the necessary information to display an image in your window.

-It's up to you ! :thumbsup:
+It's up to you ! 👍

 ##### Resources
  - [Docs Tetra](https://docs.rs/tetra/0.6.3/tetra/)